aytuncilhan/NLP-Text-Classification/README.md

-# Venture Capital Investments Classifier
+# Venture Capital Investment Activity Classifier
-Natural Language Processing model to analyze Venture Capital Investment activity purpose.
+Various Natural Language Processing libraries are implemented to train the model and accurately classify the purpose of the investment.

-TRAIN DATA VALUE COUNTS:
+Training dataset labels value count of investment purpose:

     ALL M&A                         426
     Improve Governance              420